-- National Health & Medical Research Council (NHMRC) recommend staff are immunised against: Hepatitis A - Hepatitis A Megalog Mumpo ar - Measles, Mumps and Rubella (MMR) - Varicella (for staff who have not had chicken pox) - Pertussis (whooping cough) - All staff should also consider having yearly influenza vaccinations. - Additional vaccinations are recommended for special categories of staff: - Hepatitis B is recommended for staff who care for children with intellectual disabilities. - Japanese Encephalitis is recommended for staff who work in the outer Torres Strait Islands for 1 month or more during the wet season. - Pregnant staff members should be made aware that some infections can affect an unborn child, particularly rubella, chicken pox and cytomegalovirus.
+- National Health & Medical Research Council (NHMRC) recommend staff are immunised against: - Hepatitis A - Measles, Mumps and Rubella (MMR) - Varicella (for staff who have not had chicken pox) - Pertussis (whooping cough) - All staff should also consider having yearly influenza vaccinations. - Additional vaccinations are recommended for special categories of staff: - o Hepatitis B is recommended for staff who care for children with intellectual disabilities. - Japanese Encephalitis is recommended for staff who work in the outer Torres Strait Islands for 1 month or more during the wet season. - Pregnant staff members should be made aware that some infections can affect an unborn child, particularly rubella, chicken pox and cytomegalovirus.